egem/LibraryManagement/README.md

 ### 2. Install Dependencies

-After setting up the database, install the required packages by running the following command:
+To install the packages, please you can run the following command:

     $ npm install